Home/Resources/Early Development/What’s Going On In There? A Sneak-Peek Into Your Baby’s Brain

 children's brains grow more in the first three years of life

-A group of us were sitting around with our babies, bleary-eyed and silly with sleep deprivation, and started doing that thing where you say what you imagine your baby is thinking.
+A group of us were sitting around with our babies—bleary-eyed and silly with sleep deprivation—and started doing that thing where you imagine what your baby is thinking.

 Andrew looked at his 9-month-old twins (Nate was mouthing a rattle, Kate was watching him) and said, “Kate is all, ‘What are you doing?
 Chewing on a toy?
 You’re acting like a baby!’”

 When we think about babies, it’s natural to focus on how different they are from us—how helpless and clueless they seem.
-But the reality is that even very young babies are trying to make sense of what they are seeing and hearing all around them.
-They also have a growing ability to feel complex emotions, like sadness and fear, very early in life.
-Surprising?
-Yes.
-In fact, it turns out that many parents tell us they don’t fully understand just how early and deeply their babies are affected by their experiences in the world.
+But the reality is that even very young babies are trying to make sense of what they see and hear all around them.
+They also have a growing ability to feel complex emotions, like sadness and fear, much earlier than many people expect.

-Tuning In—a national parent survey conducted by ZERO TO THREE and the Bezos Family Foundation—revealed these and a number of other important ”a-ha” moments for parents.
-So if you have ever stared at your baby’s enormous bald head and wondered what on earth was going on in there, consider this a sneak peek into five important ways that your young baby is learning from her experiences in the first year of life.
+So if you’ve ever stared at your baby’s enormous bald head and wondered what on earth was going on in there, here’s a sneak peek into five important ways that your baby is learning from experiences in the first year of life.

 Downloads